uzzielperez/uzzielperez.github.io/_posts/2021-9-12-FineTuningForThisWorld-HelpNotHelping.md

 *Currently looking for folks to brainstorm with re: project for people with chronic illnesses for a humanitarian hackathon*

-Because of this I will be out for at least a month
+Because of this I will be out for a while.